mapeveri/ionic-rating-stars/README.rst

 Ionic Rating Stars
 ===================

+**THIS REPO IS DEPRECATED**.
 This directive angular.js contains one container for rating with stars.

 Install
 -------